tomjoht/tomjoht.github.io/_restapicourse/docapis_workshop_outline.md

 * Let's explore more APIs
 * Attack the challenge first, then read the answer
 * Shortcuts for API keys
-* Swap out API KEY in code samples
+* Swap out APIKEY in code samples

 ## 4.0 EventBrite example: Get Event information and display it on a page
 * The challenge